Docker Default Networking 101

 Similar to how Source NAT works.
 To enable outside initiation to an inside container, we must carry out port mappings – map the external reachability port on the host’s network stack to a local container port.

 The ICC value can be changed in ‘/etc/sysconfig/docker.
 If you set the ICC to false and require two containers to communicate on the same host, you must link them.
-Once linked, the containers can talk to each other on the container’s exposed ports ONLY.
+Once connected, the containers can talk to each other on the container’s exposed ports ONLY.
 Just because you link containers doesn’t mean they can ping each other.

-Linking also gives offers names and service resolutions.
+Linking also gives names of offers and service resolutions.
 More recently, in Docker 1.9, the introduction of user-defined networks ( bridge and overlay drivers ) uses an embedded DNS server instead of mapping IP to names in host files.
 This enables the pinging of containers by name without linking them together.

 Initially, they tried to solve multi-host capability by running Open vSwitch at the edges of the hosts.
 Instead of implementing a central controller, for example, an OpenDaylight SDN controller, they opted for a distributed controller.